kylephillips/wp-nested-pages/readme.txt

 = 2.0.3 =
 * Fixes bug where empty trash was not working under custom post types.
-* Fixes issue where sticky status could not be removed from post in quick edit
+* Fixes issue where sticky status could not be removed from post in quick edit.
-* Adds button to reset all plugin settings to default
+* Adds button to reset all plugin settings to default.

 = 2.0.2 =
 * Fixes issue where no posts were displaying in nested view when a taxonomy was assigned to the post with a dash in the taxonomy name.